browserengineering/book/book/styles.md

 So let's add a `priority` method to the selector classes that return this priority.
-In this simplest implementation the exact numbers don't matter if they sort right so let's assign tag selectors priority `1` and ID selectors priority `100`, and have descendant selectors add the priority of their two halves.
+In this simplest implementation the exact numbers don't matter so long as they sort right so let's assign tag selectors priority `1` and ID selectors priority `100`, and have descendant selectors add the priority of their two halves.
 This means `#a b` takes priority over `#a` which takes priority over `b`.

 ``` {.python}
 class TagSelector: